MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

    | Username | **DebraB@** `<<your lab domain>>.onmicrosoft.com` |
    | Password | Enter the admin password of the tenant(Refer the Lab Resources tab to retrieve the tenant's admin password). |

-2. Verify you are prevented from successfully access Microsoft Yammer.
+2. Verify you are prevented from accessing Microsoft Sway.

    ![Screen image displaying a the blocked resource access due to an enabled conditional access policy](./media/lp2-mod3-test-conditional-access-policy.png)

 3. If you are signed in, close the tab, wait 1 minute, and then retry.

-   **Note** - If your are auto-logged into Yammer as DebraB, then you will need to manually log out.
+   **Note** - If your are auto-logged into Sway as DebraB, then you will need to manually log out.
 You credentials / access were cached.
 Once you log out and sign-in, your Yammer session should deny access.

 4. Close the tab and return to the Conditional Access page.

-5. Select the **Yammer conditional access** policy.
+5. Select the **Block Sway for DebraB** policy.

 6. Under **Enable policy**, select **Off** and then select **Save**.